• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 Some ideas I have had are to twist the top two sections into more of a circle.
 Perhaps rolling the top sections out more would allow you enough dough to make an actual star shape!
 If the topper sounds too complex you could absolutely just make them into limbs following the same steps above.
 Whatever you do make sure you stuff the topper with lots of pesto and parm!

-Making This Sourdough Bread Beyond the Holiday Season
+Making This Sourdough Christmas Tree Bread Recipe Beyond the Holiday Season

 The flavors of this recipe can be enjoyed all year long without the festive flare.
 Pesto Parmesan sourdough bread began in the form of this artisan style recipe and it never disappoints!
 All the same delicious taste and texture.
 You can get the recipe here in this blog post to try after Christmas and into the New Year.
 And don’t forget!
 The New Year is the perfect time to start your own sourdough journey or to be more intentional about cooking from scratch.
 Make sure to subscribe to the email list for more from scratch recipes every week!